ianlucas/cs2-inventory-simulator-plugin/README.md

 # CS2 Inventory Simulator Plugin

-A CounterStrikeSharp plugin for integrating with [CS2 Inventory Simulator](https://inventory.cstrike.app).
-It features all current knowledge on how to give economy items to players from the server-side.
+> A [CounterStrikeSharp](https://docs.cssharp.dev) plugin for integrating with [CS2 Inventory Simulator](https://inventory.cstrike.app)

+This plugin features all current (and public) knowledge on how to give economy items to players from the server-side.

 > [!CAUTION]
-> This plugin has not been fully and thoroughly tested.
-Compatibility with other plugins has also not been tested.
-Your server can be banned by Valve for using this plugin, [see the server guidelines](https://blog.counter-strike.net/index.php/server_guidelines).
+> This plugin tries its best to be compatible with most of the plugins.
+Your server can be banned by Valve for using this plugin (see the [server guidelines](https://blog.counter-strike.net/index.php/server_guidelines)) and the plugin may be broken or nuked by any game update.
 Use at your own risk.

 ## Current Features